Transcript: Financial planning for retirement

 Shirley: Remember David and Marcus?
 Our choir singers.
 David retired after a career in finance, but Marcus is still working in his own business.
 I asked them if they prefer to educate themselves or take advice from specialists?
 David was first to answer.

 David: I mean, because I've been involved in finance and I'm interested in it, I was never likely to ignore this field, but when you're busy and you're working all hours in practice, you don't do much more than make cursory checks on statements that come in.
-And even, when I look back at the information that I've received, when I've left jobs and so on, that there've been quite a lot of errors and inconsistencies in those, which I didn't pick up at the time.
+And even, when I look back at the information that I've received, when I've left jobs and so on, that they've been quite a lot of errors and inconsistencies in those, which I didn't pick up at the time.
 So, it is much more recent, I would say, from perhaps my mid- 40s onwards when I started to look in to a little bit more detail, but I'm still learning.

 My wife is not particularly engaged and she didn't do a frontline role.
 She was secretarial for the general management.
 And I think it's fair to say there's more linguistic than numerate in terms of her skill preference.
 So, I involve her in the decisions or I tell her what I'm planning to do, but she really does leave it to me.
 She has, I think, after I made one error, I mean, the worst financial decision I probably took was on her final defined benefit pension with the bank that she worked.
 So, she's never quite forgiven me for that, but hopefully I do get more things right than the wrong in regard to her pension situation.